7 Cybersecurity Risks of Using Personal Devices for Work

 How to Prevent Phishing Attacks

-To prevent potential phishing attacks, companies should provide ongoing cybersecurity training emphasizing phishing awareness and teach employees to recognize and report suspicious emails.
-Implementing email filtering technologies and advanced threat protection can also help detect and block phishing attempts before they reach users' inboxes.
+To prevent potential phishing attacks, companies should provide ongoing cybersecurity training emphasizing AI-phishing awareness and teach employees to recognize, verify, and report suspicious requests.
+Implementing advanced email filtering technologies and encouraging a culture of "verify before clicking" can help block these threats before they cause damage.

 5. Unauthorized Access to Sensitive Information